CR not removed by median stacking

 control how the information from the crmasks.fits file is used:

 apply_flux_factor:When set toTrue, the factors listed in theFLUXF1,FLUXF2, etc. keywords of the primary HDU in thecrmasks.fitsfile are used to modify the signal of each individual exposure before combining them and removing cosmic rays.
-If this parameter is set toFalse, an effective factor of1.0is applied (i.e., no change is introduced), regardless of the values in the FITS header of thecrmasks.fitsfile.use_lamedian:: When set toTrue, the masked pixels are replaced with the corrected value obtained using the L.A.
-Cosmic algorithm, rather than using the minimum value in each pixel.
+If this parameter is set toFalse, an effective factor of1.0is applied (i.e., no change is introduced), regardless of the values in the FITS header of thecrmasks.fitsfile.use_auxmedian:: When set toTrue, the masked pixels are replaced with the corrected value obtained using chosen CR detection algorithm, rather than using the “minimum value” in each pixel.

 Method meancrt